springdo/js-learning/css-notes.md

 }
 ```
 - Good to set these in base to ensure your media are responsive

+- Have a collection of reusable classes stored that can make your css modular.
+See example `modular-styles.css`

 ##### Common HTML elements that are naturally block-display include:
 ```